cncf/tag-contributor-strategy/website/content/resources/project-services/maturity-levels/_index.md

 ---
-title: Maturity-level services
+title: Marketing Services
 weight: 2
-description: Offerings by the CNCF based on a project's maturity level
+description: Requestable Marketing resources available to Projects
 ---

-## Marketing announcements for projects
+## Marketing announcements for Projects

 As projects have major or minor releases or move through the [maturity levels](https://www.cncf.io/projects/), CNCF works with the projects on outbound communications.
 Below are the items we can do with you.